-About the Policy Director: SPSI
+About the Policy Director: CDII

-Iyah Romm leads the System Performance and Strategic Investment Team in efforts to accelerate health system transformation, including a particular focus on developing policy and leveraging investments to increase appropriate community-based hospital use, improve efficiency, and promote effective allocation of health care resources.
+Iyah Romm leads the Care Delivery Innovation and Investment Team in efforts to accelerate health system transformation, including a particular focus on developing policy and leveraging investments to increase appropriate community-based hospital use, improve efficiency, and promote effective allocation of health care resources.
 Prior to joining the HPC, Mr. Romm served as Special Advisor to the Commissioner of the Department of Public Health (DPH).
 Over several years, including two stints at DPH, Mr. Romm’s responsibilities ranged from strategic and organizational planning, policy development, and oversight of the Department’s policy response to the recent nationwide fungal meningitis outbreak.
 He oversaw policy and strategy for the DPH health care regulatory arm, including Determination of Need, emergency medical services, and health care facility licensure, and quality improvement.
 Prior to his government career, Mr. Romm led quality and care delivery initiatives in settings ranging from academic medical centers to post-earthquake Haiti to community-based organizations in Boston.
 He is a graduate of Brandeis University and additionally studied medicine at Boston University.

 People also viewed...